TrAnSfOrMiNg CoPiNg to living with autism using NLP

 For some peer-reviewed research from Psychotherapy and Education Journals, please click here.

-Learning about NLP as a model for creating well-formed outcomes, discovering self and creating possibilities and opportunities helps us understand how we construct our reality of the world around us and how we can effectively plan what we want and become the best we can be.
-No-one experiences the world exactly the same (has the same map) because we all have and have had different sensory, emotional, mental and physical experiences of the world and we attach and have attached our own meanings to those experiences to make sense of it all.
+Learning about NLP as a model for creating well-formed outcomes in our lives, self discovery and creating new possibilities, helps us understand how we construct our reality of the world around us and how we can create our desired future; effectively planning what we want to achieve and become the best we can be.
+No-one experiences the world exactly the same way because we all have and have had different sensory, emotional, mental and physical experiences and we attach and have attached our own meanings to those experiences to make sense of it all.
 Someone with autism experiences the world through their senses in either an increased or a lesser intense way, or fluctuating between the two, than a typically developing person.
 They often see, hear, feel, smell and taste with extremely heightened sensory feedback (hyper-sensitive) or very diminished sensory feedback (hypo-sensory) creating their own meaning of this feedback and communicate it to themselves and others in the best way they can with the resources they have to do this at the time; if not verbally to others, by their behaviour or through an alternative means of communication.

-When experiencing thinking, seeing, feeling, hearing, tasting and smelling your world using the structures, techniques, attitude, methodology and models of excellence from NLP, you can:
+When you experience thinking, seeing, feeling, hearing, tasting and smelling your world using the structures, techniques, attitude, methodology and models of excellence from NLP, you can:

-- understand, change and control your states (e.g. from anxiety to calm);
+- understand, change and control your physical, emotional and mental states (e.g. from anxiety to calm);

-- find and replace/change behaviours you don't want and generate new behaviours you do want;
+- find and replace/change behaviours you don't want and generate new behaviours you do want to do;

 - change disliking something to liking it and liking something to disliking it;